hi-chi/pipic/docs/guides/TUTORIAL.md

 time_step = plasma_period/64
 sim = pipic.init(solver='ec', nx=nx, xmin=xmin, xmax=xmax)
 ```
-Here we instruct the container to use first-order energy-conserving solver and allocate 1D region (one can initiate 2D and 3D geomety by specifying `ny, nz, ymin, ymax, zmin, zmax` in the parameter line).
+Here we instruct the container to use first-order energy-conserving solver and allocate 1D region (one can initiate 2D and 3D geometry by specifying `ny, nz, ymin, ymax, zmin, zmax` in the parameter line).
 > [!NOTE]
 > Note that all physical quantities are in CGS units.